 - 1. Receives test materials from System Test Coordinator and verifies numbers received. - 2.
 Determines the number of test booklets to be assigned to each testing site and accounts for material distribution and return. - 3.
 Prepares all testing sites. - 4.
 Assists Principal in assigning Examiner(s). - 5.
 Assigns Proctors appropriately in accordance with state guidelines. - 6.
 Accounts for the security of all test materials during the time the materials are in the building. - 7.
-Ensures all materials are stored in a secure, locked location with restricted access.
-Confirms access is restricted by accounting for keys. - 8.
-Conducts orientation and training sessions for Examiners and Proctors. - 9.
-Adheres to system testing schedule. - 10.
-Distributes test materials to and collects from each Examiner on the testing days. - 11.
-Ensures Examiners sign out (date and time) materials each testing day shortly before testing begins each day. - 12.
-Ensures Examiners return (sign, date, and time) materials immediately after testing each day. - 13.
-Provides each Examiner with a list of student FTE and GTID numbers. - 14.
-Gives Examiners extra No. 2 pencils, pens for writing tests, and resource materials, if appropriate. - 15.
-Accounts for all students in terms of testing requirements. - 16.
-Notifies Principal and System Test Coordinator of any emergency situation and helps to decide what action needs to be taken. - 17.
-Coordinates and supervises inspection of all completed answer documents before delivering them to the System Test Coordinator. - 18.
-Counts materials returned from Examiners each day and accounts for all materials distributed each day of testing. - 19.
-Packages and returns materials to System Test Coordinator according to directions and time line. - 20.
-Notifies Principal and System Test Coordinator of any testing irregularities and provides explanation of circumstances. - 21.
-Maintains dated student sign-in/sign-out sheets for each GHSGT administration. - 22.
-Ensures that students have only one opportunity to test during each window. - 23.
-Ensures that for any students not currently enrolled in their local school, the following protocol is applied: - a. contacts students' schools for verification of test eligibility and - b. requires photo ID and maintains photocopy record. - c.
+Under supervision, ensures the accuracy of student FTE and GTID numbers on each answer document. - 8.
+Ensures all materials are stored in a secure, locked location with restricted access, confirms access is restricted by accounting for keys. - 9.
+Conducts orientation and training sessions for Examiners and Proctors. - 10.
+Adheres to system testing schedule. - 11.
+Distributes test materials to and collects from each Examiner on the testing days. - 12.
+Ensures Examiners sign out (date and time) materials each testing day shortly before testing begins each day. - 13.
+Ensures Examiners return (sign, date, and time) materials immediately after testing each day. - 14.
+Ensures that a minimum of one certified administrator is present and witnesses the transcription of student responses when/where necessary (e.g. such as when a student has the accommodation of marking answers in the test booklet).
+Documentation of this process must be retained. - 15.
+Provides each Examiner with a list of student FTE and GTID numbers. - 16.
+Gives Examiners extra No. 2 pencils, pens for writing tests, and resource materials, if appropriate. - 17.
+Accounts for all students in terms of testing requirements. - 18.
+Notifies Principal and System Test Coordinator of any emergency situation and helps to decide what action needs to be taken. - 19.
+Conducts, coordinates, and supervises inspection of all completed answer documents before delivering them to the System Test Coordinator to ensure that student identification information is accurate, that necessary coding/labeling is complete, and that documents are in good condition for scanning. - 20.
+Counts materials returned from Examiners each day and accounts for all materials distributed each day of testing. - 21.
+Packages and returns materials to System Test Coordinator according to directions and time line. - 22.
+Notifies Principal and System Test Coordinator of any testing irregularities and provides explanation of circumstances. - 23.
+Maintains dated student sign-in/sign-out sheets for each GHSGT administration. - 24.
+Ensures that students have only one opportunity to test during each window. - 25.
+Ensures that for any students not currently enrolled in their local school, the following protocol is applied: - a. contacts students' schools for verification of test eligibility and

+- b. requires photo ID and maintains photocopy record. - c.
 The decision to test out-of-system students is a local one.
 The burden of identification, establishment of eligibility, and record-keeping ensuring score reports are returned to the appropriate school must be borne by the administering school/system.